MicrosoftDocs/microsoft-salescopilot-docs/articles/recent-communications.md

 - Communications from others to the external contact that include you

 > [!NOTE]
-> - The **Recent communications** card shows previous email threads, not the previous responses in the current email thread.
+> - The **Recent communications** card most recent email threads that are different from the current thread.
+It does not show previous responses in the current email thread.
 > - The **Recent communications** card shows meetings that include a Teams meeting link.
 Meetings without a Teams meeting link aren't shown in the card.

 ## License requirements

 - [Microsoft Copilot for Sales (premium)](https://www.microsoft.com/ai/microsoft-sales-copilot#featuresandpricing)

-## Email summary - supported languages
+## Supported languages and length for email summarization

+This feature includes a capability to summarize email threads.
 The email must be in one of the [supported languages](supported-languages.md#ai-in-copilot-for-sales) to generate the summarized email thread.

-## Email summary – supported length

 Email summary will be generated only for emails or email threads with more than 1000 characters, which is about 180 words.

 ## View recent communications